 WeChat, the Chinese application, is undeniably a major player in Chinese social networks and e-commerce, with more than a 1,17billion active users in 2020.

 WeChat has an option that allows companies to sell their products directly on the platform with their enterprise account.
-Every year, this market attracts a multitude of new brands seeking to reach Chinese consumers via the various networks.
+Every year, this market attracts a multitude of new brands seeking to reach Chinese consumers via various networks.

-To further increase the number of followers, restaurants and shops offer their customers to follow them on social networks in order to be aware of all sales and promotions.
+To increase the number of followers, restaurants and shops ask their customers to follow them on social networks in order to be aware of all sales and promotions.

 For example, on March 8, McDonald’s promoted its “A Baked Frit, A Fries Offered” operation by posting an article on its official WeChat account.

 This article has been seen over 100,000 times, and many positive comments have also been written.
-This has increased sales.
+As a result, its sales have been increased.

-Announcements of moments are usually presented in the form of texts, images or videos.
-If readers are interested, they can click the “Read More” button, which usually redirects the reader on promotional items, a HTML5 campaign page, the official account of the brand or its official website.
+Announcements of moments are usually presented in the form of texts, images, or videos.
+If readers are interested, they can click the “Read More” button, which usually redirects the reader to promotional items, an HTML5 campaign page, the official account of the brand, or its official website.

 Another possibility for brands is to use direct ads, which appear as banner ads at the bottom of a WeChat article.
 When users finish reading an article, they see advertising.